Video Game: Wrestle Angels

 - Only Six Faces - Partly averted later on, but the early character designs suffer from this greatly.
 In all the games the Combat "Animations" are all the same girl(s) with color swaps/hair changes/mask changes.

 - Palette Swap - Foreign tag teams of masked characters are frequently this design-wise, though they usually have different stats in specific technique categories.
+Survivor and its sequel have palette-swapped versions of every character on the roster as alternate versions of their originals, with the difference usually restricted to initial stats and growth potential alone.

 - Pro Wrestling Is Real